 You can use any type of milk that you want in ice cream.
 You can use dairy milk that is fat-free, skim, 2%, whole, or cream.
 You can also use non-dairy milks like almond milk, coconut milk, oat milk, or cashew milk.
 But, milks with lower fat contents tend to me less creamy and more icy.

-Ingredient substitutions and tips for making Ninja Creami Creami Strawberry Banana Protein Ice Cream:
+Ingredient Substitutions for Making Ninja Creami Creami Strawberry Banana Protein Ice Cream:

 Strawberry Protein Shake– I used a Premier Protein strawberries and cream protein shake.
 If you can’t find this flavor, any strawberry protein shake should work.
 Just be sure to taste it to make sure you like the flavor before adding it to the recipe.